humanmade/altis-cloud/docs/nginx-configuration.md

 example, Altis blocks all urls beginning with a `.` as these are often sensitive files you do not want to be accessed.

 But one use case might be to allow access to specific `.well-known` urls.
-For example, to allow `Webfinger` requests you would add the following location block.
+For example, to allow `Webfinger` requests you would add the following location block to `.config/nginx-additions.conf`.

 ```nginxconf
 location ~ /\.well-known/webfinger {